henkin/desktemplate/README.md

-# Vite + Svelte + Electron + Tailwind
+# Todo List Template App

 ## 🚀 Description
-The "Vite + Svelte + Electron + Tailwind" repository is a powerful template designed to streamline the development process of modern applications.
-By leveraging the combined strengths of Vite, Svelte, Electron, and Tailwind CSS, this template provides an efficient and flexible foundation for building cross-platform desktop applications with a delightful user interface.
+This Todo List Template App is a powerful yet simple task management application built using Vite, Svelte, Electron, and Tailwind CSS.
+It serves as a template for creating cross-platform desktop applications with a focus on user experience and functionality.

+## ✨ Features
+- Create, read, update, and delete tasks
+- Filter tasks by status (all, active, completed)
+- Mark tasks as complete/incomplete
+- Clear all completed tasks at once
+- Toggle all tasks complete/incomplete
+- Edit task text with double-click
+- Persistent storage using localStorage
+- Beautiful and responsive user interface

 ## 🧋 Technologies
 [Vite](https://vitejs.dev/): Vite is a lightning-fast build tool for web applications.
 It optimizes the development experience with near-instantaneous hot module replacement (HMR) and an efficient build process.